CS3099JH2017/cs3099jh/protocols/data_requests.md

 where
 - a request is of a 'path-like' form,
 - `project` would be the project id,
-- `::` or a similar, non-path token separates the 'path' from the 'interface',
+- `?` token separates the 'path' from the 'interface',
 - `interface_name` describes the data request and optionally? format.

 ## Interfaces